Homers power Padres to halt A's streak at 4

-MOMENTS THAT MATTERED Solo shots: Norris made the first start of his career at first base without incident, and it appears the position change didn't affect him at the plate.
+Solo shots: Norris made the first start of his career at first base without incident, and it appears the position change didn't affect him at the plate.
 He led off the top of the sixth with a solo shot to left field just inside the foul pole against Graveman.
 Kemp has now hit two homers in his past three games and has recorded 25 of his 35 RBIs on the road this year.

 "I haven't played here much, but this is my first home run here," Kemp said.
 "Hopefully I can get one in every ballpark before I'm done playing baseball.
 We'll see."
 More >

 Same old story: A's starter Kendall Graveman allowed two runs in seven innings.
 He has allowed just four total runs in his past three starts, but he has not picked up a win in any of them.
 The A's, who scored 39 runs in their four previous games, couldn't give Graveman much support.

 "A game like that, you give up a couple runs, you expect to be in a little better position," A's manager Bob Melvin said.
 "We just didn't do enough offensively off Kennedy to get [Graveman] on the other side of that."
 More >